reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 }
 ```

-In Java, the `@FunctionalInterface` annotation designates an interface with a single abstract method (often abbreviated as SAM).
-This unique characteristic allows it to serve as a target for lambda expressions and method references, facilitating concise and expressive functional-style programming.
-The presence of `@FunctionalInterface` acts as a safeguard against accidentally adding more abstract methods, which would compromise its functional nature.

 Consider the `ArithmeticOperation` interface, marked with `@FunctionalInterface`.
 This annotation makes it clear that the interface is intended to be functional, emphasizing that it should only contain one abstract method.

-The `ArithmeticOperation` interface defines a single method, `operate`, that takes two integers and returns an integer result.
-The use of this annotation not only documents that the interface is functional but also enables the use of lambda expressions and method references to implement it, providing flexibility and simplicity.
+The `ArithmeticOperation` interface defines a single method, `operate()`, that takes two integers and returns an integer result.
+The use of this annotation documents that the interface is functional.

-In a calculator context, the `operate` method represents a basic arithmetic operation between two numbers, like addition, subtraction, multiplication, or division.
-By using `@FunctionalInterface`, we can create different lambda expressions to define the behavior of this method, making it easier to change and maintain the codebase.

-The `@FunctionalInterface` annotation ensures clarity and adherence to the functional programming paradigm, helping us avoid unintended modifications that could disrupt the interface's functionality.
-In the case of `ArithmeticOperation`, this annotation guarantees that the interface can be used in a functional programming context, allowing us to leverage Java 8's lambda expressions and other functional constructs with ease.

 With this functional interface, we can create different arithmetic operations, like addition, subtraction, multiplication, and division, using lambda expressions.

 Let's build a basic calculator with this setup:

 ```java
 @Test